Part 1, The Buildup

 As night fell on June 5, the sea armada was by now across the Channel.
 It now lay in wait under the cover of darkness, counting off the hours until 6 am – the scheduled time for the naval landings to begin.

-That night, 822 aircraft, carrying paratroopers or towing the gliders, roared over the naval forces and headed to the Normandy landing zones.
-They were only a fraction of the air armada of 10,000 aircraft that would support D-Day.
-It was only a matter of hours before Eisenhower learned how successful they would be.
+That night, 822 aircraft, carrying paratroopers or towing the gliders, departed their bases in Britain and headed towards Normandy.
+Soon they were roaring over the naval force mustering in the bay.
+It was only a matter of hours before Eisenhower learned how successful the paratroopers would be.

-The destines of the invaders may not have been certain but the Allies were not content to leave them without an extra measure of protection, in this case, a ruse to prevent the Germans from rushing reinforcements to Normandy.
+The destines of the invaders may not have been certain but the Allies were content to not leave them to the vagaries of fate.
+Their weapons of choice against the minds of their opponents was the ruse, to prevent the Germans from rushing reinforcements to Normandy.

 Strange goings-on began in the south of England.
 At Dover, the shore sprouted elaborate jetties, oil storage tanks, pipelines and anti-aircraft guns – all designed by the eminent architect Basil Spence.
 But Spence’s creations were fake, designed to fit the criteria of Operation “Fortitude” – an Allied campaign to simulate a build-up of forces across from Pas de Calais while disguising the real troop concentration in the south of England.

-As part of the operation, the Allies placed General Sir Andrew Thorne in command of a fictitious British Fourth Army in Scotland, with wireless traffic to simulate a British II Corps around Stirling and a VII Corps around Dundee.
+As part of the operation, the Allies placed General Sir Andrew Thorne in command of a fictitious British 4th Army in Scotland, where wireless traffic simulated a British II Corps around Stirling and a VII Corps around Dundee.
 But the real jewel in the crown was the creation of the US 1st Army Group in southeast England, in the vicinity of the Dover area.
-This fabricated unit was placed under the command of US Lt-General George S Patton, one of America’s most famous generals, with an order of battle (all fictitious) even greater than that of the Montgomery’s 21st Army Group which was bound for Normandy.
+This fabricated unit was placed under the command of US Lt-General George S Patton, one of America’s most famous generals, with an order of battle (all fictitious) even greater than that of the Montgomery’s 21st Army Group which was destined for Normandy.